AlexStory/AlexStory.github.io/src/posts/2021-08-25-starting-with-alpine.md

 ## Sub-methods

 Several Alpine attributes have sub-methods to allow additional functionality.
-A helpful one is `@click.prevent` which adds `event.preventDefault()` to your click handler automatically so that form won't refresh your page for instance.
+A helpful one is `@click.prevent` which adds `event.preventDefault()` to your click handler automatically so that, for instance, a form won't refresh your page for instance.

 ```html
 <div x-data="todoApp()">